 Headphones are essential for monitoring and mixing, but they can also be frustrating when the sound is too low.
 Let’s consider he most common reasons why headphones might be too quiet, and how you can remedy the problem.

-1. Make sure your headphones are plugged in correctly
+1. Make sure they are plugged in correctly

 If this doesn’t fix your low volume problem or it only mutes one side of the sound, then there is an issue with either the wires inside or in the headphone jack.
 Check that the headphone connector is properly plugged in.

 If you’re an Apple user with a lightning cable, then try connecting the headphone plug to your computer instead of directly into the phone and see if that fixes it.

 2. Check the volume settings on your device

 Make sure that your sound settings are turned up.
 Check your volume on whichever device you’re using as the output to the headphones and make sure it’s not too low.
 If you are monitoring the output from a mixer and your headphones sound low, make sure all the levels on your audio settings are turned up.

 3. Turn up the sound volume